NUS-ISS-SUS-Team2/cloudformation/README.md

     - Subnet ID

 Current template will spin up:
- - One EC2 instance (script to install docker and codedeploy for this EC2 within this template as well)
+ - One EC2 instance (script to install docker, codedeploy & mysql for this EC2 within this template as well)
  - One ECR Repo (as i understand to act as what dockerhub does)
  - Codepipeline pipeline (Current pipeline trigger is still manual, through AWS console triggering the full pipeline on release change)
  - Codebuild to get from Github source (need generate a oauthtoken to allow the pull), build the dockerfile into a dockerized container and push to ECR. (buildspec.yml within project root)
  - Codedeploy deployment (appspec.yml within the project) to run scripts in /scripts to stop/start the docker container in the EC2